ga-wdi-lessons/build-tools/readme.md

 ```

-In Gulp, we create tasks that can transform our code.
+In Gulp, we create tasks that can transform our code. `gulp.task` is a method which we use to define our tasks.
+Its arguments are the task name, it's dependencies and callback function.
-A task may perform one job, or it can perform many at once.

 ```
 <br>